Jubatian/rrpge-spec/specs/cpu_arch.rst

-- Built-in memory management unit and separate address space for code, data and stack accesses enabling a large address space despite the 16 bit pointer size and allowing for fine-grained access control in supervisor mode.
-The memory management unit is only accessible in supervisor mode, and so is not covered in this specification (only the interface to be provided by the kernel running in supervisor mode is defined).
+- Built-in memory management unit and separate address space for code, data and stack accesses enabling a large address space despite the 16 bit pointer size and allowing for fine-grained access control in supervisor mode (stack may be requested to be within the data address space).
+The memory management unit is only accessible in supervisor mode, and so is not covered in this specification.

 - No flags in user mode.
 Carry mechanism is provided through a carry register and instruction variants affecting it, other common flags on other